 I’ve decided that this is a great biscuit recipe – hearty oat texture and not too sweet – perfect with cheese.
 You could eat them on their own as a cookie, using the larger amount of sugar listed.
 Without too much sugar, you should feel almost virtuous eating them!

 - 1/2 – 3/4 cup brown sugar, firmly packed

 Cream together butter and brown sugar, blend in vanilla.
 Gradually work in 1 3/4 cups of the oat flour, the rice or corn flour and the rolled oats, using a spoon or clean hands.
 Chill for about 20 minutes.

 Roll out on lightly floured surface, using the reserved oat flour, to about 1/4 inch (5mm) thickness OR roll between two pieces of parchment paper.
 Cut with oat floured cookie cutter or top of a small glass.
 Place on un-greased baking sheets; prick with fork.

 Bake at 325 F for 20 minutes or until lightly browned.
 Transfer to wire racks to cool.

 This recipe is easily done as gluten-free by using gluten-free oat flour and gluten-free oats.
 Here they are with a regular cheddar and with Kerrygold Dubliner, one of my favorites.

-I forgot to mention that these biscuits are very much like the delicious imported British biscuits that you can buy.
-However, they often come in an assorted collection, and there are enough of the “good ones”.
+I forgot to mention that these biscuits are very much like delicious imported British biscuits that you can buy.
+However, they often come in an assorted collection, and there are never enough of the “good ones”.
 And did I mention that the British ones are rather expensive?
 Problem solved.